Takeaways

 Some research suggests EPA may help prevent or slow the progression of Alzheimer’s disease.
 Although more studies are needed, maintaining healthy EPA levels throughout life might support long-term brain health.

 For older adults, obtaining enough EPA through diet or supplements is important.
 It’s never too late to start increasing EPA intake.
-However, consistent, long-term intake is more likely to provide the most benefit13.
+However, consistent, long-term intake is more likely to provide the most benefit.

 Potential Side Effects and Interactions